First slide

 Fact:

-Some cancers like prostate and pancreatic cancer in men can be linked to BRCA mutation.
-Breast cancer can also develop in men.
-Men can also pass on BRCA mutation to their children.
-Therefore, understanding your BRCA genetic status can help inform family members about their risk of developing cancer.5
+Some cancers, like prostate and pancreatic cancer in men, can be linked to BRCA mutations.
+Men can also develop breast cancer and pass on BRCA mutations to their children.
+Understanding your BRCA status can therefore inform family members about their own cancer risk.

 “Life is your canvas… so paint yourself a whole lot of colorful days!”